agrawalakhil/akhil.blog/_posts/learning/2026-03-01-shaping-of-systems.md

 ---

 <div class="message">
-  This post is to try to explain why real systems take the shapes they inevitably do.
+  This post is on why real systems take the shapes they inevitably do.
 </div>

 ## Background